-Directly standardised rates (DSRs) are routinely published.
-However, there is concern that a DSR is not valid when it is based on a “small” number of events.
+Directly standardised rates (DSRs) adjust for different age distributions in different populations and enable, say, the rates of disease between the populations to be directly compared.
+They are routinely published but there is concern that a DSR is not valid when it is based on a “small” number of events.
 The aim of this study was to determine the value at which a DSR should not be published when analysing real data in England.

 Methods